For US Healthcare Professionals

 1. Krahn LE, Zee PE, Thorpy MJ.
 Current understanding of narcolepsy 1 and its comorbidities: what clinicians need to know.
 Adv Ther.
 2022;39(1):221-243. doi:10.1007/s12325-021-01992-4 2.
 Maski K, Steinhart E, Williams D, et al. Listening to the patient voice in narcolepsy: diagnostic delay, disease burden, and treatment efficacy.
 J Clin Sleep Med.
 2017;13(3):419-425. doi:10.5664/jcsm.6494 3.
 Maski K, Trotti LM, Katagal S, et al. Treatment of central disorders of hypersomnolence: an American Academy of Sleep Medicine clinical practice guideline.
 J Clin Sleep Med.
 2021;17(9):1881-1893. doi:10.5664/jcsm.9328 4.
 Scammell TE.
 Narcolepsy.
 N Engl J Med.
 2015;373(27):2654-2662. doi:10.1056/NEJMra1500587 5.
 De Luca R, Nardone S, Grace KP, et al. Orexin neurons inhibit sleep to promote arousal.
 Nat Commun.
 2022;13(1):4163. doi:10.1038/s41467-022-31591-y 6.
 Mahoney CE, Cogswell A, Koralnik IJ, Scammell TE.
 The neurobiological basis of narcolepsy.
 Nat Rev Neurosci.
 2019;20(2):83-93. doi:10.1038/s41583-018-0097-x 7.
 Toor B, Ray LB, Pozzobon A, Fogel SM.
 Sleep, orexin and cognition.
 Front Neurol Neurosci.
 2021;45:38-51. doi:10.1159/000514960

-So, orexin is in charge of your sleep wake cycles.
-It's a neuropeptide.
-That's what people with narcolepsy type one with cataplexy are deficient in.
-Even though I do take medications, I still experience excessive daytime sleepiness where most days I have to take a nap at some point, I still experience just that sleepiness feeling every day.
-It feels like somebody could tell me something, and unless I have it written down, I'm not gonna remember what they said.
+CASEY: Even though I do take medication, I still experience symptoms of narcolepsy type 1.
+I still experience just that sleepiness feeling every day.
+It feels like somebody could tell me something and unless I have it written down, I'm not gonna remember what they said.

-I've been homeless.
-I've lived on the street.
-I'm currently on a friend's couch right now.
-You know, my goals are to find a job or get back into school and gain my independence back.
-Giving up is not an option.
-Even though there's been a lot of days where you think about it.
-Narcolepsy is incredibly difficult to live with.
+CASEY: Narcolepsy is incredibly difficult to live with.
 I was in a really deep, dark place for a long time, and taking the first step by going to the support group meetings was a huge step for me.
+It's helped me find a great sense of support.
+I can't imagine my life without it anymore.